theupdateframework/taps/tap9.md

 It is recommended to reconsider whether the method field of a signature is actually needed.
-This especially holds when there is a mismatch between how different clients parse the root.json data.
+This especially holds when there is a mismatch between how different clients parse the Root data.
 For example, a client could trust the unprotected method field over the protected keytype.
 In case this field is not necessary, it should be removed.
 Alternatively, precautions should be taken to protect the method field.